cyclaero/ipdb/README.md

     Quick Start

-    1. Download and the ipdb project directory from GitHub.
+    1. Download the ipdb project directory from GitHub.

     2. cd into the directory